jpgoldberg/jpg-website/content/post/evidence-absence/index.md

 projects: []
 ---

-The problem with this sort of question is that what we can conclude from absence of evidence depends on things about the specific claims and our ability to test them.
+My fellow Atheists and some of the people they end up arguing with sometimes make broad statements about whether the absence of evidence constitutes evidence of absence.
+My goal here is to unask that question and attempt to shine some light on the better question:
+Under what conditions does the absence of evidence provide some evidence of absence?
+While I will try to show how this better question can be used to help improve the theological discussions, I will not be weighing in on those arguments.
+The examples I raise will not be theological.

+## Contrasting claims

 Consider two claim, C1 and C2 for which there is no direct evidence.

 C1
 : There is a family of elephants living in the refrigerator in my kitchen.